How To Conduct User Interviews

 How To Conduct An Ideal Interview

-The whole user interview process can be divided into three main stages: preparation, the interview itself, and post-interview tasks.
+The whole user interview process in the UX design company is usually divided into three main stages: preparation, the interview itself, and post-interview tasks.
 Let’s take a closer look at each stage and find out how to conduct user interview.

 - Set the objectives